AADL Public Computers

 Refreshable Braille Display: A device that reads text on a computer screen and translates that text into a keyboard-like display of Braille characters in the form of raised dots (pins) through holes in a flat surface.
 Eighty characters are raised at a time and refresh as the reader progresses through the text.

 Assistive Technology Training

-Assistive technology training is available in the Assistive Technology Lab at the Downtown AADL on a walk-in basis on the following days:
+Assistive technology training is available in the Assistive Technology Lab at the Downtown AADL on a walk-in basis:

 Assistive Technology in the Youth Department

 IntelliKeys: Youth computer users may use IntelliKeys, an alternative keyboard that provides access for anyone with physical, visual, or cognitive disabilities who has difficulty using a standard keyboard.